bearfighting/schema-transformation-toolkit/docs/development/typescript-parser-cases.md

 The goal is not to parse the whole TypeScript type system.
 The goal is to validate the shared schema IR against a second source language with a narrow, data-shape-oriented subset.

+This file is the concrete case catalog, not a repository status page or execution checklist.

+- repository-level prioritization lives in [progress.md](progress.md)
+- TypeScript-parser task tracking lives in [typescript-parser-checklist.md](typescript-parser-checklist.md)
+- preprocess and module-boundary intent lives in [typescript-parser-preprocess.md](typescript-parser-preprocess.md)

 ## Purpose

 These cases should answer: